How to Invest in and Analyze Russian Stocks

 - Market Vector Russia ETF Trust (NYSE: RSX)

 For those seeking more direct access, many U.S. brokerages offer direct access to Russia's RTS, but they often charge higher commissions for international trades.
 Those looking for full-service Russian brokerages also have many options, including the country's largest brokerage, FINAM.
 However, U.S. investors must pass through some key regulatory hurdles to set up an account with the Russian brokerage.

 Investors that choose to invest in Russian ETFs or mutual funds will want to look at the country's economic health before making an investment decision.
 A wide array of information on this subject, including current events analysis and economic data, can be found on the World Bank's website.
 The International Monetary Fund (IMF) also provides valuable economic data.

 Macroeconomic factors to consider include:

-- Credit Ratings: The country's credit rating represents the likelihood of a default on sovereign debt, which could have a negative impact on both bonds and equities.
+- Credit ratings: The country's credit rating represents the likelihood of a default on sovereign debt, which could negatively impact both bonds and equities.